 When deciding what species to include in your cover crop mixture, whether purely for EFA compliance or not, it is important to ask yourselves the following questions:

-- Is there a history of nematode problems on the farm or are potatoes or sugar beet grown in the rotation?
-(This can impact the choice of cover)
+Is there a history of nematode problems on the farm or are potatoes or sugar beet grown in the rotation?
+(This can affect the choice of cover)